Empirical Bayes Selection for Value Maximization: The Top- m Selection Problem

+\Cref{asm:compact-h} states that there are non-trivial upper and lower bounds on the precision with which the true values are measured, as would be the case in experiments with sample sizes bounded below and above.

-We give a brief overview of the proof strategy behind this theorem, before establishing the required supporting lemmas and giving the proof itself.
+Under \Cref{asm:g-rate,asm:compact-h}, our main result that $\regret = \bigO_p(r_n^2)$ follows.
+We give a brief overview of the proof strategy behind this theorem, before establishing supporting lemmas and giving the proof itself.
 Regret arises because our estimated posterior means, $\htheta_i$, are different from their oracle Bayes counterparts, $\theta_i$, and consequently the top units ranked by the former may differ from the top units ranked by the latter.
-The difference between $\htheta_i$ and $\theta_i$ is the shrinkage error for observation $i$.
-We show that regret can be bounded above by the product of the maximum magnitude of the shrinkage error from mistakes (whether of inclusion or exclusion) and the proportion of such mistakes.
+The difference between $\htheta_i$ and $\theta_i$ is the error relative to oracle Bayes shrinkage for observation $i$.
+We show that regret can be bounded above by the product of the maximum magnitude of this shrinkage error from mistakes (whether of inclusion or exclusion) and the proportion of such mistakes.
 It suffices to show that each of these terms is $\bigO_p(r_n)$.
-Using the facts that the posterior mean function $f_{\eta,\sigma}(X_i)$ is sufficiently well-behaved around the $\eta_0$ when the observations $X_i$ belong to a compact set (\Cref{lma:lipschitz}), and that the $X_i$'s associated with all mistakes lie within a compact set w.h.p.\ (\Cref{lma:bounded-x}), we can show that the maximum magnitude of the shrinkage error from mistakes is bounded above by a constant times $d(\heta, \eta_0)$, and hence is $\bigO_p(r_n)$ by \Cref{asm:eta-rate}.
-Next we argue that for any neighborhood around $P^{-1}(1 - \frac{m}{n})$ shrinking slower than $r_n$, the true values associated with mistakes will lie within that neighborhood w.h.p..
+Using the facts that the posterior mean function $f_{G,\sigma}(X_i)$ is sufficiently well-behaved around the $G_0$ when the observations $X_i$ belong to a compact set (\Cref{lma:lipschitz}), and that the $X_i$'s associated with all mistakes lie within a compact set w.h.p.\ (\Cref{lma:bounded-x}), we can show that the maximum magnitude of the shrinkage error from mistakes is bounded above by a constant times $W_1(\hG, G_0)$, and hence is $\bigO_p(r_n)$ by \Cref{asm:g-rate}.
+Next we argue that for any neighborhood around $P^{-1}(1 - \frac{m}{n})$ shrinking slower than $r_n$, the true values associated with mistakes will lie within that neighborhood w.h.p.
 This allows us to control the proportion of mistakes, and conclude that they are also $\bigO_p(r_n)$.

-For proving \Cref{thm:rn-squared}, the following lemma is a key intermediate result, establishing continuity of both the posterior mean function $f_{\eta, \sigma}(X)$ and its inverse with respect to $X$.
-It will be used to argue that small deviations of $\eta$ around $\eta_0$ result in small deviations of $f_{\eta, \sigma}(X)$ around $f_{\eta_0, \sigma}(X)$ (in a sense made precise in \Cref{lma:lipschitz}), and that the observations associated with mistakes must belong to a fixed compact set w.h.p. in \Cref{lma:bounded-x}.
-The existence of the inverse is given by \Cref{lma:shrinkage-increasing}, and essentially follows immediately from a classic result by \cite{efron2011tweedie}.
+The following lemma is a key preliminary result, establishing continuity of both the posterior mean function $f_{G, \sigma}(X)$ and its inverse, and will be used to establish \Cref{lma:lipschitz,lma:bounded-x}.
+The existence of the inverse follows immediately from a classic result by \citet{efron2011tweedie}.